 The little soul was afraid, darkness is all it ever knew.
 But the one thing it did know, beyond a doubt, was that it knew this Angel very well.
 They had met before in another life and fate or destiny brought them together again, at the time the little soul needed her most.

 And every soul has free will, to do as it pleases, to choose light or to choose dark.
 Frozen in indecision, the soul did not choose.
-But not choosing, is a choice, and so the Angel moved on, tears of sadness streaming down her cheeks as she left the little soul behind but the Angel understood the importance of choice.
+But not choosing, is a choice, and so the Angel moved on, tears of sadness streaming down it’s cheeks as she left the little soul behind but the Angel understood the importance of choice.

 To this day, the Angel dreams of the day they will reunite, in this life or the next, as kindred spirits always do, and waits at the bottom of the tree of wisdom, picking daisies, for the choice to finally be made.